surajrampure/imt-decal.github.io/index.md

 </a>

 - **The application for Spring 2019 is now released!
 [It can be found here](http://apply.imt-decal.org).
 Be sure to look at the [FAQs](#faq) below.**
   - **Application deadline has been extended.
-Applications are now due 01/26, and you will hear back Sunday 01/27.
+Applications are now due Saturday 01/26, and you will hear back Sunday 01/27.
 The first class, Tuesday 01/29, is mandatory (or else you will lose your spot)!**
   - We are aware that the course overlaps with EE 16A.
 However, EE 16A is webcasted, and has no in-class examinations.
 Furthermore, we will not be having a final exam during finals week.
 - Feel free to email us (`imt-decal@berkeley.edu`) with any questions!